eosnetworkfoundation/grant-framework/applications/EVMNS.md

       Namehash is a recursive process that generates a unique hash for any valid name.
 Starting from the Namehash of any name (e.g., the Namehash of "abc.evm"), one can derive the Namehash of any subname (e.g., the Namehash of "ab. abc.evm"), and the derivation process does not require knowledge of or processing of the readable original name "abc.evm".
 It is this feature that allows EVMNS to be a hierarchical system without having to deal with readable text strings internally. <br/><br/>
       Before using Namehash for hashing, the name first needs to be normalized with the help of the UTS-46 standard to ensure that the letters in the name are case-insensitive and to prohibit the use of invalid characters.
 Any hashing and resolving of names must first be normalized to ensure that all users get consistency of EVMNS.<br/>
 ### Ecosystem Fit
-* #### Where and how does your project fit into the ecosystem?
+- **Where and how does your project fit into the ecosystem?**
-    EOS has integrated short domain name function in the main chain since its launch, and naturally supports user-defined account name, which is the first to achieve a good experience of human readability and easy to remember, **It would be a great pity if this advantage is not continued on EVM,** As we know, EVMNS, as a DID domain naming system, can fulfill the requirement well and help EVM to better continue the convenience and efficiency of EOS.
+    EOS has integrated short domain name function in the main chain since its launch, and naturally supports user-defined account name, which is the first to achieve a good experience of human readability and easy to remember, **It would be a great pity if this advantage is not continued on EVM,** As we know, EVMNS, as a DID domain naming system, can fulfill the requirement well and help EVM to better continue the convenience and efficiency of EOS.<br/>
 Considering the better integration of EVM and EOS users, EOS mainnet users will have the privilege to register EVM domains (5-digit and above length domains) at a special price, **which not only fills the gap in the EOS ecological DID domain system, but also further helps the growth of EOS user scale** (more new users will create EOS accounts in order to get the privilege to register EVM domain at a special price).
 In addition, it also helps EOS users to have the same experience of EOS account name on EVM, and EOS users can also create their own decentralized super business cards, personal decentralized WEB3 homepage/website.
-It's a multi-benefit!
+It's a multi-benefit!<br/>
 What's more, EVMNS will also provides free technical support to holders of existing short names on the EOS mainnet to assist them in issuing corresponding DID domain service agreements in the EVM, such as assisting holder of short name ‘eos’ to issue domain protocol with the suffix .eos on EVM, contributing to the ecological prosperity of EOS and the EVM together.
-* #### Who is your target audience ?
+- **Who is your target audience ?**
     Our users are positioned as WEB3 ecological users, corresponding to blockchains including but not limited to EOS, EVM, ETH, BSC, etc.
-* #### What need(s) does your project meet?
+- **What need(s) does your project meet?**
     **One identity accessible to multiple blockchains.** There is no doubt that we are moving towards a multi-chain future, where each WEB3 user travels through different blockchains and dApps, having and managing multiple identities, multiple usernames, multiple sets of identity information, full of tedium and inconvenience and lacking a good experience.
 With EVMNS, you can ensure that one universal identity remains intact, not only for all applications, but for all blockchains.
 You will only have to manage one set of identities, such as your profile, Email, Twitter, Telegram, ETH address, EOS address, EVM address, etc. How wonderful it will be to be able to sync to all chains with one edit.
 EVMNS will also meet these needs: human readable and memorable WEB3 usernames, a more user-friendly experience in WEB3 world, decentralized super business cards, and personal decentralized WEB3 homepage/website.
 For more information, see our research **< Why DID is needed>** in Additional Information at the end of this article.
-* #### Are there any other projects similar to yours in the EOSIO ecosystem?
+- **Are there any other projects similar to yours in the EOSIO ecosystem?**
 There are no other projects on EOS and EVM ecosystem that are similar to EVMNS for now.
 But there are similar DID projects in other blockchains, such as ENS on ETH, SPACE ID on BSC, Bonfida on Solana, EVNS on Evmos, PNS on Polka, and cross-chain DID service‘.bit’, etc. The DID domain naming service protocol has become one of the basic projects on every blockchain, showing a blossoming market.
 See our research **< DID Market Analysis>** in Additional Information at the end of this article for more details on the market.
 Compared to other DID domain projects, EVMNS has a special feature.
 Benefited from EOS's industry-leading transaction speeds (0.5 seconds), high TPS and low transaction costs, users will have an unparalleled experience when using EVMNS.
 They will be able to confirm the successful modification of their identity information in seconds, without worrying about block congestion or the cost of interacting with the chain, and will be able to enjoy the WEB3 world more smoothly, which will be an important advantage of EVMNS.

 # Team
 ### Team members